“The History of Trapp & Sons Celery Farm”

 Many do not realize that the Trapp and Sons Celery Farm in Beulah was the largest employer in Benzie County between 1930 and 1970, producing celery, cabbages, lettuce, radishes, and onions that were marketed and available in grocery stores from Petoskey to Manistee in Michigan and Escanaba to Milwaukee across the big lake.

-The story of Martin Trapp and his sons who established this very successful industry will be the focus of the Benzonia Academy Lecture Series at Mills Community House in Benzonia on July 14 at 7:00 P.M. given by a former employee and Trapp family member, Ned W. Edwards.
+The story of Martin Trapp and his sons who established this very successful industry was the focus of this Benzonia Academy Lecture, presented at Mills Community House in Benzonia on July 14, 2022 by a former employee and Trapp family member, Ned Wolfe Edwards.

-Also available to be seen on Zoom, the lecture will feature photos and news articles from the 1930’s, and beyond that tell of the 150 acre farm that was built on the Golden Rule and the advice of Henry Ford.
+This lecture features photos and news articles from the 1930’s, and beyond that tell of the 150 acre farm that was built on the Golden Rule and the advice of Henry Ford.